 Plan your route in advance.

 There are very few marked trails or boating routes in Yukon.
 There are no warning signs before rapids, treacherous terrain or other hazards.
-Plan your route by picking up a guidebook, buying the topographic maps for your area ahead of time, and talking to someone who has already traveled the route.
+Plan your route by picking up a guidebook, buying the topographic maps for your area ahead of time, and talking to someone who has already travelled the route.
 Staff at Visitor Information Centres or Department of Environment offices may be able to help.

 Give someone your travel plan.